anoma/namada/documentation/specs/src/economics/inflation-system.md

 ### Proof-of-stake rewards

-The security of the proof-of-stake voting power allocation mechanism used by Namada is depenedent in part upon locking (bonding) tokens to validators, where these tokens can be slashed should the validators misbehave.
+The security of the proof-of-stake voting power allocation mechanism used by Namada is dependent in part upon locking (bonding) tokens to validators, where these tokens can be slashed should the validators misbehave.
 Funds so locked are only able to be withdrawn after an unbonding period.
 In order to reward validators and delegators for locking their stake and participating in the consensus mechanism, Namada pays a variable amount of inflation to all delegators and validators.
 The amount of inflation paid is varied on a PD-controller in order to target a particular bonding ratio (fraction of the NAM token being locked in proof-of-stake).
 Namada targets a bonding ratio of 2/3, paying up to 10% inflation per annum to proof-of-stake rewards.
 See [reward distribution mechanism](./proof-of-stake/reward-distribution.md) for details.

 ### Shielded pool rewards